 Why you should cook rice in broth

 We love to cook all of our grains (and even our pasta) in broth!
 This helps to add an extra layer of flavor that you just can’t get from cooking rice in water.
-When cooking any sort of grain or legume, they are absorbing the liquid they are cooking in.
-That includes absorbing the flavor!
+When cooking any sort of grain or legume, it absorbs the liquid it is cooking in which means it absorbs the flavor, too.

 Rice cooked in broth is also a bit healthier than rice cooked in water.
 That is because bone broth is packed with nutrients like protein and collagen, and even has small amounts of calcium and iron.